ldeso/klima.leodesouza.net/src/carbon-loophole.md

 When a users plans to sell carbon to the protocol, it is often very lucrative to retire almost all the carbon that's already in the portfolio beforehand.

+## How to Prevent this Scenario?

+- Modify the model?
+- Supervise the introduction of new carbon classes?
+- Well-defined "open hours" when users can sell carbon, separate "open hours" when people can retire carbon, and "closed hours" when people can only adjust their allocations?

 ## Interactive Simulation

 ```js